-Greenwich Living’s curators travel far and wide to curate our collection of Laverne pieces.
+Greenwich Living was lucky enough to acquire some of these pieces.
 Above is one of our oriental console or sofa tables.
 It is a bronze clad table with a polychrome oriental village motif, signed by Philip & Kelvin LaVerne.

 We also acquired this Chan coffee table.
 Made in New York, circa 1960s, it has patinated and enameled bronze and pewter.
 The asian decorated top is on an octagonal base.
 Acid-etched and enameled patinated brass over pewter over wood.